felias-fogg/SingleWireSerial/README.md

 However, there is a price to pay.
 First of all, Timer 1, the 16-bit timer on the ATmega328P, is used for this purpose and for this reason, some of the PWM pins cannot be used for analog output (Arduino pins 9 and 10 on the ATmega328 boards).
 Second, the Servo library cannot be used, because it uses Timer 1.
 Third, there is a fixed input pin, namely Arduino pin 8 on ATmega328 boards.
 Fourth, since there is only one pin that can be used for input capture, you cannot have multiple instances of the SingleWireSerial class.

-There exist also support for running the library on other AVR MCUs (see `SingleWireSerial_config.h`).
-It should work for all MCUs which have a 16-bit timer and the input capture feature, but it is untested.
-Furthermore, you can also use it as a two wire library, but the output pin is also fixed (for the Arduino UNO it is pin 9).
+There exist also support for running the library on other AVR MCUs than the ATmega328P (see `SingleWireSerial_config.h`).
+It should work for all MCUs which have a 16-bit timer, the input capture feature and the corresponding timer flag register among the first 32 I/O registers, but it is untested.
+It compiles for the following MCUs:

+- ATmegaX8(P)
+- ATmega32U4
+- ATmega1284(P)
+- ATmega2560
+- ATtinyX4
+- ATtinyX41
+- ATtinyX7
+- ATtinyX8
+- ATtiny828

 ## Installation